 The calibrated Oscillator is used to time the EEPROM accesses.
-Table 1 lists the typical programming time for EEPROM access from the CPU.
+Table 7-1 lists the typical programming time for EEPROM access from the CPU.

-Table 1.
+Table 7-1.
 EEPROM Programming Time

-Symbol Number of Calibrated RC Oscillator Cycles (1) Typ Programming Time EEPROM Write (from CPU) 8448 8.4 ms
+Symbol Number of Calibrated RC Oscillator Cycles (1) Typ Programming Time EEPROM write (from CPU) 8448 8.5ms

 Note: 1.
-Uses 1 MHz clock, independent of CKSEL Fuse settings.
+Uses 1MHz clock, independent of CKSEL Fuse setting.

 The following code examples show one assembly and one C function for writing to the EEPROM.
-The examples assume that interrupts are controlled (e.g., by disabling interrupts globally) so that no interrupts will occur during execution of these functions.
+The examples assume that interrupts are controlled (for example by disabling interrupts globally) so that no interrupts will occur during execution of these functions.
 The examples also assume that no Flash Boot Loader is present in the software.
-If such code is present, the EEPROM write function must also wait for any ongoing SPM command to finish.
+If such code is present, the EEPROM write function must also wait for any ongoing SPM command to finish

-'''

-Assembly Code Example

-EEPROM_write:

-; Wait for completion of previous write

-sbic EECR,EEWE

-rjmp EEPROM_write

-; Set up address (r18:r17) in address register

-out EEARH, r18

-out EEARL, r17

-; Write data (r16) to Data Register

-out EEDR,r16

-; Write logical one to EEMWE

-sbi EECR,EEMWE

-; Start eeprom write by setting EEWE

-sbi EECR,EEWE

-ret

-C Code Example

-void EEPROM_write(unsigned int uiAddress, unsigned char ucData)

-/ Wait for completion of previous write /

-while(EECR & (1<<EEWE))

-/ Set up Address and Data Registers /

-EEAR = uiAddress;

-EEDR = ucData;

-/ Write logical one to EEMWE /

-EECR = (1 < EEMWE);

-/ Start eeprom write by setting EEWE /

-EECR |= (1<<EEWE);

-'''
+Assembly Code Example EEPROM_write: ; Wait for completion of previous write EECR, EEWE rjmp EEPROM_write ; Set up address (r18:r17) in address register EEARH, r18 EEARL, r17 out ; Write data (r16) to data register EEDR, r16 out ; Write logical one to EEMWE EECR, EEMWE sbi ; Start eeprom write by setting EEWE EECR, EEWE ret.
+C Code Example void EEPROM_write(unsigned int uiAddress, unsigned char ucData) { / Wait for completion of previous write / while (EECR & (1<<EEWE)) / Set up address and data registers / EEAR = uiAddress; EEDR = ucData; / Write logical one to EEMWE / EECR = (1 < EEMWE);/ Start eeprom write by setting EEWE / EECR = (1 < EEWE);}

 The next code examples show assembly and C functions for reading the EEPROM.
-The examples assume that interrupts are controlled so that no interrupts will occur during execution of these functions.
+The examples assume that interrupts are controlled so that no interrupts will occur during execution of these functions

-'''

-Assembly Code Example

-EEPROM_read:

-; Wait for completion of previous write

-sbic EECR,EEWE

-rimp EEPROM read

-; Set up address (r18:r17) in Address Register

-out EEARH, r18

-out EEARL, r17

-; Start eeprom read by writing EERE

-sbi EECR,EERE

-; Read data from Data Register

-r16,EEDR

-ret

-C Code Example

-unsigned char EEPROM_read(unsigned int uiAddress)

-/ Wait for completion of previous write /

-while(EECR & (1<<EEWE))

-/ Set up Address Register /

-EEAR = uiAddress;

-/ Start eeprom read by writing EERE /

-EECR |= (1<<EERE);

-/ Return data from Data Register /

-return EEDR;

-'''
+Assembly Code Example EEPROM_read: ; Wait for completion of previous write EECR, EEWE sbic rjmp EEPROM_read ; Set up address (r18:r17) in address register EEARH, r18 EEARL, r17 out ; Start eeprom read by writing EERE EECR, EERE ; Read data from data register in r16,EEDR ret C Code Example unsigned char EEPROM_read(unsigned int uiAddress) / Wait for completion of previous write / while (EECR & (1<<EEWE)) / Set up address register / EEAR = uiAddress; / Start eeprom read by writing EERE / EECR = (1 < < EERE);/ Return data from data register / return EEDR; }